 - 91. Tonya, an actuary, is the sole shareholder of Shrike Corporation, a professional corporation.
-The corporation paid Tonya a salary of \$360,000 during its fiscal year ending September 30, 2014. - a.
-How much salary must Shrike Corporation pay Tonya during the period October 1 through December 31, 2014, to enable the corporation to continue to use its fiscal year without negative tax effects? - b.
-If Shrike Corporation had taxable income of \$75,000 for the year ending September 30, 2014, what is its tax liability?
+The corporation paid Tonya a salary of \$360,000 during its fiscal year ending September 30, 2015. - a.
+How much salary must Shrike Corporation pay Tonya during the period October 1 b.
+If Shrike Corporation had taxable income of \$75,000 for the year ending September 30, 2015, what is its tax liability?

 - a.
 The salary for the deferral period (October 1 through December 31) must be at least proportionate to the employee's salary received for the fiscal year.
-The amount that Shrike Corporation must pay Tonya during the period October 1 through December 31, 2014, to permit the continued use of its fiscal year without negative tax effects, is \$90,000 (\$360,000 × 3/12). - b.
-As a PSC is subject to a tax rate of 35%, Shrike's tax is 26,250 ( $75,000 \times 35\%$ ).
-To illustrate the negative tax impact of classification as a PSC, compare this amount to the 13,750 that a regular (non-PSC) corporation would pay. - 92.
-During the current year, Gray Corporation, a C corporation in the financial services business, made charitable contributions to qualified organizations as follows: - Stock (basis of \$20,000, fair market value of \$45,000) in Drab Corporation, held for six months as an investment, to the Salvation Army.
+The amount that Shrike Corporation must pay Tonya during the period October 1 through December 31, 2015, to permit the continued use of its fiscal year without negative tax effects, is $$90,000 ($360,000 \times 3/12)$. - b.
+As a PSC is subject to a tax rate of 35%, Shrike's tax is \$26,250 (\$75,000 × 35%).
+To illustrate the negative tax impact of classification as a PSC, compare this amount to the \$13,750 that a regular (non-PSC) corporation would pay.

+- 92. During the current year, Gray Corporation, a C corporation in the financial services business, made charitable contributions to qualified organizations as follows: - Stock (basis of \$20,000, fair market value of \$45,000) in Drab Corporation, held for six months as an investment, to the Salvation Army.
 (Salvation Army plans on selling the stock.) - Painting (basis of \$90,000, fair market value of \$250,000), held for four years as an investment, to the Museum of Fine Arts.
-(The Museum plans on including the painting in its collection.) - Gray Corporation's taxable income (before any charitable contribution deduction) is \$1.8 million. - a.
+(The Museum plans on including the painting in its collection.)

+Gray Corporation's taxable income (before any charitable contribution deduction) is \$1.8 million.

+- a.
 What is the total amount of Gray's charitable contributions for the year? - b.
 What is the amount of Gray's charitable contribution deduction in the current year, and what happens to any excess charitable contribution, if any?